snowpackdata/website/README.md

 # website
-Code to manage the snowpack website
+Code to manage the snowpack website.